IndusInd Bank's net profit doubles to Rs 1,016 cr in Jun quarter | Business

 - India

-Private sector lender IndusInd Bank on Tuesday reported doubling of its consolidated net profit to Rs 1,016.11 crore in the June 2021 quarter, aided by healthy growth in retail loans and lower NPA provisioning.
+IndusInd Bank on Tuesday reported doubling of its net profit to Rs 1,016 crore in the June 2021 quarter, on a dip in provisioning and a surge in other income.

 The bank had posted a net profit of Rs 510.39 crore in the corresponding quarter of the previous financial year.